giantswarm/docs/src/content/vintage/getting-started/observability/logging/audit-logs/index.md

 - __Machine audit logs__: any system calls and file access happening on the host (e.g. login attempts, user commands, file system changes, etc...)

 ### Kubernetes audit logs

-__Warning:__ This feature is currently unavailable on CAPI clusters.

 The Kubernetes api-server supports audit logging by default.
 This mechanism logs every request made to it by both service accounts and users.
 Customers can ingest these audit logs to detect if any suspicious behaviour (internal or by a 3rd party) is made to their Kubernetes clusters.